matloff/TidyverseSkeptic/README.md

 that the answer is no.  Indeed, before the Tidyverse, throngs of people were learning base-R without any prior programming background.

-The Tidyverse advocates also claim that the "English" in **dplyr** makes the code easier to read.
-To me, that is missing the point; as any instructor of software engineering can tell you, the best way to make code readable is to use REAL English, in good, meaningful code comments.
-(And this is just as important, if not more so, for nonprogrammers.)

 As also mentioned, the Tidyverse can be difficult to debug, and run very slowly on large datasets.

 In short, in my view there is no advantage to teaching R through the Tidyverse, and some significant disadvantages.

-### Summary:  the proper status of the Tidyverse in teaching

 I think it is a mistake to feature the Tidyverse in teaching R to beginners, for these reasons: